uem/mdm

 Unified Endpoint Management

-Streamlining End User Device Management for All Devices Remote and In-Office
+Streamlining End User and Device Management for All Devices Remote and In-Office

 The Future of UEM

 One of the latest trends among UEM vendors has been to include tighter integration with unified endpoint security (UES) systems to provide greater visibility into device security from a central administrator’s console.
-UES helps organizations deliver a coordinated response to detect and address vulnerabilities and security incidents.
+UES enhanced with AI help organizations deliver a coordinated response to detect and address vulnerabilities and security incidents.

 Along with improved coordination and reduced friction between IT operations and security teams, the combination of UEM with UES will also enhance worker experience by reducing complexity.